AOR AR-DV1 "Digital

 world above 30 MHz (including having "standalone" digital voice decoding) with

-in the review with MW and SW bands was addressed.
+in the review above with MW and SW bands was fixed.
 As it stands is a

 © N9EWO, all rights reserved